Cookie Policy

 • Then, students complete at least three iterations of the poster, refining prompts as they go and improving the final product.

-• Wrap-up discussion debrief: Students use AI as a judge of the posters, selecting the ones it deems most convincing.
+• Wrap-up discussion debrief: Students use AI as a judge of the posters, instructing it to select the ones it deems most convincing.
 What choices did it make?
 Does the class agree?
 How does the AI evaluate claims differently than humans would?

 How this helps: Students use art and historical evidence to craft a claim.
 The process of prompt refining will deepen their understanding of the changes that accompanied the transition to agriculture.